More than 14 Palestinians killed as violence flares in West Bank

 The Tulkarm Brigades, which groups forces from numerous Palestinian factions, said its fighters exchanged fire with Israeli forces on Saturday.

-The Gaza war has overshadowed continuing violence in the territory, including regular army raids on militant groups, rampages by Jewish settlers in Palestinian villages, and street attacks by Palestinians on Israelis.
+The Gaza war has overshadowed continuing violence in the territory, including regular army raids on fighter groups, rampages by Jewish settlers in Palestinian villages, and street attacks by Palestinians on Israelis.

 Thousands of Palestinians have been arrested and hundreds killed during regular operations by Israeli army and police since the start of the Gaza war, most members of armed groups, but also stone-throwing youths and uninvolved civilians.